zinzloun/Infosec-Scripts-Stories/docker-attack/README.md

     USER         PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root           1  0.0  0.5 102540 11388 ?
 Ss   13:14   0:03 /sbin/init
     ...
-There are a total of 191 of running process, very strange for a container: maybe the container is sharing the same namespace with the host?
+There are a total of 191 running process, very strange for a container: maybe the container is sharing the same namespace with the host OS?
 That would imply the container can communicate with the processes on the host.

-## Abusing the second misconfiguration: shared namespace
+## Abusing the second misconfiguration: shared host namespace
 Here we are abusing <b>nsenter</b> command, that allows us to execute a processes in a differen namespace.
 In this scenario, since the container can see the <i>/sbin/init</i> process on the host machine, we can try to execute a shell on the host context.
 Let's give it a try: